edmacabebe/Open-Grants-Program/project-ipromiseio.md

 Possible additional information to include:
 * What work has been done so far?
 * Are there are any teams who have already contributed (financially) to the project?
 * Have you applied for other grants so far?
+Plan is to apply here first, then try pitch this to locally-based startup fund.